See also the

-- Refund amount cannot be greater than remaining non-refunded amount of the original transaction.
+- Refund amount can't be greater than remaining non-refunded amount of the original transaction.

-- Transaction cannot be refunded again after being completely refunded.
+- Transaction can't be refunded again after being completely refunded.

 - Transactions held in escrow can only be refunded in full.
 Attempts to partially refund an escrow transaction will throw a validation error.